 It’s no secret that smoking and drinking can contribute to poor health, and this is especially true when it comes to heart disease.
 Kick these bad habits to the curb as soon as possible to lower your risk.
 If you’re struggling to quit, ask your physician if he or she has any tools to help, or see if your community offers group support classes.

 Exercising on a regular basis can help manage your weight, strengthen your heart and control other risk factors related to heart disease.
 Remember, working out doesn’t have to be a chore.
 Make it fun by doing something you love such as dancing or biking.
 Seniors can turn their workouts into a social activity by signing up for group exercises classes in their active retirement community.
-Even just taking an evening stroll along your community’s walking paths can put you on the right track for a healthy heart.
+Even just taking an evening stroll along your Bonaventure Senior Living Community’s walking paths can put you on the right track for a healthy heart.

 Life is unpredictable and full of hectic moments, so it’s not practical to avoid anything that causes anxiety.
 However, there are a lot of strategies to beating the heart strain that comes with stressful situations.
 Getting a good night’s rest is a start.
 Seniors may also benefit from group yoga classes, or dedicating time each day to peaceful meditation.